Kintsugi

 Others with silver, bronze or lead

-But it is not glinting metal alone
+But is it glinting metal alone

-The thousand broken parts
+The thousand broken parts?

-We join ourselves with our tears
+Who join themselves with their tears

-With our blood, with our sweat and grime
+With their blood, sweat and grime

 And stare back in disbelief